MwaiBanda/TinyDi/README.md

 # Swift • Dependency Injection • TinyDi

-TinyDi consists is a multi-module dependency injection solution, It uses property wrapper syntax.
+TinyDi is a multi-module dependency injection solution, It uses property wrapper syntax.
-To make it easy for you to declare and design.
+To make it easy for you to declare & manage your dependencies.

 * Supports Swift functions marked as `@TinyModule` & `@Singleton`.
 * Supports Swift variables marked as `@Inject` & `@Binds`.
 * Supports SwiftUI and UIKit

 ### Installation
-A detailed guide for installation can be found in Installation Guide.

 Swift Package Manager
 File > Swift Packages > Add Package Dependency <br>